 We wanted to make it easy for our readers to compare the salary of Foresters to all the other careers out there.
 So we created Salary Rank.
 We compared the salary of all careers then we gave them a rank of A, B, C, or D depending on where their average salary sit in comparison to other careers.

 |Highest (Top 10%)||$45||$93,060|

 Highest paying states

-Another simple way to boost your pay as A Forester is to move to a higher paying state.
-However moving to a higher paying state like LA doesn’t mean you will make more overall.
-This is because the expenses at LA may be 2x higher than where you are currently living at right now.
+Another simple way to increase your salary as a Forester is to move to a higher paying state.
+However moving to a higher paying state like DC doesn’t guarantee that you will make more because the expenses at DC might be much higher than where you are currently living at right now.

-According to the BLS, the highest paid / most successful Foresters are in the states of LA, CA, NJ, CT and AK.
-The average salary in LA is $79400.
+According to BLS, the highest paid Foresters are in the states of DC, NJ, CA, AK and FL.